viaacode/sip-specification/3_core-concepts.md

 ## Content profiles

 A generic data model is necessary to ensure a scalable SIP design to current and future use cases.
 However, not every utilization of this model is allowed at ingest in the meemoo archive.
-Depending on the type of content, a specific mapping is required, which is captured in the different [Content profiles]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/profiles/index.md %}).
+Depending on the type of content, a specific mapping is required, which is captured in the different [content profiles]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/profiles/index.md %}).
 A content profile determines

 - whether an IE is subdivided further into other IEs (i.e. nesting of IEs);